Driven-dissipative quantum battery with nonequilibrium reservoirs: Model and master equation

-which corresponds to } Here, the minimization is performed on all of the local unitaries $U_B$ on the battery subsystem, and this corresponds to the part energy in $E_B(\tau)$ that is locked into the correlations in the system, preventing one from accessing it via local operations on the battery.
-Therefore, the ergotropy, which is actually the available energy that can be extracted from the battery is
+Here, the minimization is performed over all local unitary transformations $U_B$ acting on the battery subsystem.
+This represents the portion of energy in $E_B(\tau)$ that is locked in correlations within the system, making it inaccessible through local operations on the battery.